caitbopp/employee-tracker/README.md

 To run the Employee Tracker, users will need to open the integrate terminal, and choose from a series of questions: View all employees, View all employees by department, View all employees by manager, Add employee, Remove employee, Update employee role, Update employee manager.
 After making their selection, the user will then follow additional prompts to complete their task.

+You can view a video of my project [here](https://youtu.be/rGu-bLByltY).

 ## License
 This project is licensed under the: none.